ilkanates/Blackjack/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Credits
-This game was developed by [Your Name] as a personal project.
+This game was developed by Ilkan Ates as a personal project.